osixia/opensource/README.md

 # Osixia Open Source Projects Documentation

-Welcome to the **centralized documentation repository for Osixia’s open source projects.**

 Osixia specializes in cloud-native infrastructure, containerization and secure deployments.

 Through our GitHub organization, we publish and maintain several open source projects used both internally and by the broader community.